Tasesho/Tasesho/README.md

-# Hi there, I'm Tase 👋
+# Hi there, I'm Tase (˶˃𐃷˂˶)

-**Computer Engineering & Telecom student**
+**Computer Engineering student**
-Programming geek always up for a coding challenge.
+Coding is like tiramisu

 ---
 ### About me
-- 🌱 I’m currently learning: RUST
+-  I’m currently learning: Rust
-- 🖥️ League of Legends player.
-- 🗡️ OTP Yi & Kayn.
-- 🌸 Huge anime fan.
+-  Huge anime fan. ⭑.ᐟ
-- 🩸 Kaneki is my favorite character.
+-  Kaneki is my favorite character. ⭑.ᐟ
-- ☕ addict to Caffeine.
-- 💚 Trying to be a better person.
+-  Trying to be a better person. ⭑.ᐟ

 ---

 ### Skills & Interests

 - Programming / Software Development
-- Networking & Telecommunications
 - Game strategy & teamwork
 - Anime culture and storytelling
 - Resilient and constant